pactus-project/pactus.org/docs/guide/learn-cryptography.md

 ## Signature aggregation

 One of the advantages of BLS (Boneh, Lynn and Shacham) Signatures instead of the ECDSA, is signature aggregation.
-Ib short in BLS individual signatures can be combined into a single aggregate signature so that overall the size does not grow beyond 1 signature..
+In short in BLS individual signatures can be combined into a single aggregate signature so that overall the size does not grow beyond 1 signature..